dotnetappdevni/GCShop/README.md

 https://localhost:7066/swagger/index.html

-Because I could not use your github actions a would have made one that allowed me to run the tests online so that can see visiblity of tests always passing.
+Because I could not use your GitHub actions,
+I would have made one that allowed me to run the tests online, so I can see the visibility of tests always passing.

-I have also shown how a would normally seperate projects using folder structures and using smaller self contained services and interfaces.
+I have also shown how I would normally separate projects using folder structures and using smaller, self-contained services and interfaces.